 We rely heavily on group interactions and our connections with others.
 As a result, we learn to improve our social skills and structure from a young age, including various rewards and penalties.
 Severe substance misuse disorders can rewire these reward signals in the brain, redirecting our instincts and natural social trends.
 Thus, looking at addiction from a social and biological standpoint allows us to create structured yet flexible addiction therapy programs.

 The social learning model of addiction allows us to help our patients understand addiction from a biological standpoint.
 Knowing that addiction goes beyond a choice or habit can alleviate the shame, guilt, and discomfort that many addicts in recovery experience.
 The social model of drug addiction and alcoholism is usually performed in group settings to help promote positive and permanent changes in behavior for long-lasting sobriety.
-At We Level Up offers a variety of addiction therapies held in group settings and applies the social model of addiction.
+The We Level Up substance abuse center network offers a variety of addiction therapies held in group settings and applies the social model of addiction.

 The researchers examined data from a subset of participants in recovery from liquor problems and were enrolled in the National Recovery Study, a survey of non-institutionalized US adults.
 Researchers assessed recovery by asking participants about previous issues with alcohol, if they had participated in outpatient, inpatient, or residential treatment, and if they had attended mutual-help programs frequently.

 The survey also included other background questions about life achievements related to self-improvement, family engagement, and civic and economic participation.
 A total of 2,002 participants were included in the final analyses.
 In addition to more significant measures of self-esteem, happiness, quality of life, and recovery capital, the researchers found that higher education levels and participation in 12-step programs were related to higher numbers of reported achievements, suggesting that these could be factors associated with sustained recovery.